Viridia Capital

 Signal Detection

-Three signal sources producing a unified output format.
+Four L1 signal sources producing a unified output format.
 Each fires independently; confluence scoring happens in L2.
 All signals are written to the signals table on the shared event store.
+June 2026 priority is getting L1 production-grade: VCSE snapshots, scanner normalisation, public-data Vol Engine signals, and volatility surface anomaly detection must all emit comparable signals.

 In Progress